kaaveland/bus-eta/DEPLOY.md

 certbot --nginx -d kollektivkart.kaveland.no -d kollektivkart.arktekk.no
 ```

-It prompts me for email address and accept the terms, it installs the certificate.
+It prompts me for email address and to accept the terms, it installs the certificate.

 I remove the default site: